 2 Channelization of the creek bed from Highway 7 south.

-These combine to allow storm water than falls in the headwaters to reach Mount Dennis at about the same time that the storms, typically coming from the north, arrive here.
+These combine to allow storm water that falls in the headwaters to reach Mount Dennis at about the same time that the storms, typically coming from the north west, arrive here.
 In bygone days, the storm water arrived later, spread over a longer period of time, and with lower peak flows.

 Flood levels are described in elevation above sea level.
 Lake Ontario is about 76 meters above sea level, and Black Creek at York University about 206.
 At Jane Street in dry weather, the creek is at 100.18m.
 During a major event, to the west in Smythe Park, water rises about 1.5m to about the same level as the Humber River west of Scarlett Road, at about 101 metres.

 Strangely, the Jane culvert was not only built at a higher elevation than the park, but it also was undersized and increasingly restricts flow.
 Water levels in major events can reach to over 107m on the upstream side.
 Simply put, the water is 18 feet deeper because of the culvert!